mnr/writing-wip/dimensions_living_book/redchair.md

 "It's mechanically perfect!"
 I say.
 "It's valued at \$1,800 retail.
 We need such a chair!"

-Aaron isn't convinced, and his posture doesn't change.
+Aaron isn't convinced and his posture doesn't change.
 The chair looks from Aaron to me, hoping for reassurance I'll protect it.
-I pat the back of the chair; no worries, nobody is taking it to the dumpster.
+I pat the back of the chair; no worries little buddy, nobody is taking you to the dumpster.

 ## Ghosts